PoreddyPujareddy01/Digital-Music-Store-data-analysis-using-SQL/README.md

 	WHERE genre.name LIKE 'Rock')
 ORDER BY email;

-Q7 :Let's invite the artists who have written the most rock music in our dataset.
+Q7: Let's invite the artists who have written the most rock music in our dataset.
 Write a query that returns the Artist name and total track count of the top 10 rock bands.

 SELECT